The Operating Theatre in the year 2030

 Event Focus:

-- How can wearable AI track post-op recovery at home?
+- How effective are wearables in tracking post-op recovery at home?

 The Operating Theatre in the year 2030 -